Ali Pasha of Yanina: Conquest of Preveza

-Ottoman Albanian horsemen display to French Lieutenant Richemont, a cut-off head of a French soldier during the fall of Preveza in 1798, by Felicien De Myrbach (1894).

 In June 1798, as the French advanced their ambitions in Ottoman-controlled Egypt, Ali Pasha was engaged in the siege of Vidin along the Danube.
 Despite being distant, Ali received reports from his son Mukhtar on the situation in Epirus.
 These reports detailed subversive activities by the French, particularly their efforts to incite revolt among the Souliotes through the distribution of leaflets and tricolour cockades.
 Recognizing the potential threat to his rule, Ali obtained special permission from the Sultan to return to Epirus to address these issues whilst maintaining diplomatic communications with the French as he still contemplated a strategic alliance with them.
 He purportedly offered to join forces with the French in exchange for control over the island of Santa Maura as well as former Venetian territories on the mainland, and the right to station a garrison on Corfu.
 However, General Louis François Jean Chabot, the commander-in-chief of the French forces on Corfu, rejected this proposal.
 By September 1798, with the declaration of war between the French and the Ottomans, Ali's stance became clear.

 Ali Pasha quickly assembled his forces, although historical accounts differ as to whether Ali secured a commission to confront the French through diplomatic channels in Constantinople or whether the Porte's slow response led Ali to unilaterally mobilize over 20,000 troops against a potential French invasion.
 Ali did not wait for the French to act and strategically positioned his troops near Butrint, setting a trap for the French.
 He lured the French adjutant general Rose, who was temporarily in charge at Corfu, to a meeting near Igoumenitsa.
 Rose, wrongfully believing in Ali's professed allegiance to the French, was taken prisoner, tortured, and sent to Ioannina in chains; the same tactic would be used on the French sub-lieutenant in Butrint.